bhauman/lein-figwheel/sidecar/README.md

 Remember that you won't see the REPL prompt until the repl connects to your running application.

 Sweet!
-No you have all the functionality of figwheel and you can add any other components that your system needs.
+Now you have all the functionality of Figwheel within the context of a system map.
+This gives you the freedom to add arbitrary components according to your need.

 Let's stop this system in preparation for building another one.